Madison Square Garden: Other events

 The New York City Police Academy, Baruch College/CUNY, and Yeshiva University also hold their annual graduation ceremonies at Madison Square Garden.
 It hosted the Grammy Awards in 1972, 1997, 2003, and 2018 (which are normally held in Los Angeles) as well as the Latin Grammy Awards of 2006.

 The group and Best in Show competitions of the Westminster Kennel Club Dog Show have been held at MSG every February since 1877.
 Its original run at MSG through 2020 was the arena's longest continuous tenancy.
 In 2021, the event moved to Tarrytown, and later the USTA Billie Jean King National Tennis Center, due to the COVID-19 pandemic.
 The show returned to MSG in 2025 for the first time since 2020.

+On July 2, 2026, Taylor Swift and Travis Kelce hosted their rehearsal dinner for their wedding at Madison Square Garden stadium, with the ceremony taking place the following day.

 Notable firsts and significant events

-Madison Square Garden was the location of a 1939 Nazi rally sponsored by the German American Bund.
-According to the World War Two Museum in New Orleans, Louisiana, the rally falsely presented itself as a "Pro-American Rally".
-According to NPR, the rally had more than 20,000 people in attendance.
-The rally featured a 30-foot banner of former American president George Washington, featured next to two American flag banners and two banners featuring the Nazi Swastika.
+MSG has hosted the following championships: